wujiGeng/hearthstone/README.md

 -In the deck page, users will first select a class of Hero, and then creat their own card deck.
 Sorted card deck information and bar chart are available.

 -Users may also view the cards in the deck or in the favorite list by clicking on the related button at the top bar.

+# Special Cases

+-If the pictures of cards are shown as a black backgroud without any card on it, or a transparent backgroud without cards, then it is because the rest API we use does not provide proper card picture for that card.